cokelaer/damona/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
-0.4.1     * implemented aliases for the --from-url option stored in a
+0.4.2     * Fix typo in the creation of aliases for 'set' containers 0.4.1     * implemented aliases for the --from-url option stored in a
             damona.cfg file
 0.4.0     * implemented the 'env' and 'activate' command